SSimonPhd/SSimonPhd/README.md

 Dr. Simon is a metadisciplinary PhD with a diverse background in information technology and research.
 Currently, his focus is on blockchain, decentralized finance, and web3.
-He also pursues parallel interests in investing, musicology, and philosophy.

 Links: https://linktr.ee/simon_phd